 Who can come to camp?

-Camp Quinebaug Summer Camp is open to children ages four to twenty-one
+Camp Quinebaug Summer Camp is open to children ages four to twenty-two who are:

 - Eligible for services from the Department of Developmental Services (DDS)*